 5:30 Party

-“At Home with the Collective” is sponsored by the Office of the Vice Chancellor of Research; the Institute for the Humanities; the Great Cities Institute; the Voorhees Center for Neighborhood and Community Improvement; the Social Justice Initiative; the College of Architecture, Design, and the Arts; and the School of Architecture at UIC.
+“At Home with the Collective” is sponsored by the Office of the Vice Chancellor of Research; the Institute for the Humanities; the Great Cities Institute; the Voorhees Center for Neighborhood and Community Improvement; the Social Justice Initiative; the Institute for Policy and Civic Engagement; the College of Architecture, Design, and the Arts; and the School of Architecture at UIC.
 The summit is supported by AIA Chicago and CES approval is pending.
 External funding is provided through grants by the Driehaus Foundation and the Chicago Community Loan Fund.